 Pakistan is a South-Asian developing country.
 It is 5th most populous country in the world.
 Given this fact, Pakistan is beset with multiple social issues.
 In this write-up, we shall discuss the social problems of Pakistan that are miring the progress of the country.

-Some major social problems and issues of Pakistan are:
+Some major social issues in Pakistan are:

 - Child Labour

 - Lack of Rule of Law